Bedrock-OSS/bedrock-wiki-legacy/documentation/runtime-identifier.md

 - Disables death animation, sound, and particles
 - Disables entity shadow
 - Cannot be interacted with
-- Gives(or drops?) the player an arrow if the entity successfully hits the player
+- If spawned through an egg or /summon command, gives the player an arrow when the player comes into contact with the entity, then removes itself

 ---